Bernard N. Fields

-While memorializing Field in 1995, Harold Varmus, M.D., director of the National Institutes of Health, called Fields "the intellectual leader of the field for more than the last decade".
+While memorializing Field in 1995, Harold Varmus, director of the National Institutes of Health, called Fields "the intellectual leader of the field for more than the last decade".
 In his obituary, The New York Times said that Fields "is credited with spearheading the current resurgence of research on how viruses cause damage".
 The National Academies Press called him "a recognized leader in the field of viral pathogenesis" and said Fields will "be remembered for emphasizing the importance of basic research in the area of clinical medicine and in helping to define molecular parameters that affect disease".

 Fields died of pancreatic cancer at the age of 56.